tkhyn/django-gm2m/README.rst

 db_table
    The name of the database table to use for the model.
 Defaults to ``'<app_label>_<model_name>'``.

+db_constraint
+   Controls whether or not a constraint should be created in the database for the internal foreign keys when the through model is automatically created.
+   Defaults to ``True``.

+for_concrete_model
+   If set to ``False``, the field will be able to reference proxy models.
+   Default to ``True``.

 related_name
    The name that will be used for the relation from a related object back to